OrangeNote/RuneBook/README.md

 - One-click installation and automatic updates
 - (technical) if JavaScript is your thing, know that RuneBook allows you to write modular plugins in order to extract rune pages from new external sources (documentation soon, see [existing plugins](https://github.com/OrangeNote/RuneBook/tree/master/plugins) for reference)

-Working on:
+**Working on**:
 - Generic pages that don't belong to a specific champion
 - Auto select champion and favourite page when in champion select (that's what the heart button is for, but for now it does nothing)

 # Acknowledgements
+Thanks to...
-Thanks to [@Fumi24](https://github.com/Fumi24) for being the source of inspiration for RuneBook, and for letting me know how to programmatically interact with the League API
+- [@Fumi24](https://github.com/Fumi24) for being the source of inspiration for RuneBook, and for letting me know how to programmatically interact with the League API
-to [@Pupix](https://github.com/Pupix), because RuneBook wouldn't exist without his tools
+- [@Pupix](https://github.com/Pupix), because RuneBook wouldn't exist without his tools
-to @optizard for being my devoted tester
+- @optizard for being my devoted tester
-to all the users who helped me on [@molenzwiebel](https://github.com/molenzwiebel)'s Discord
+- all the users who helped me on [@molenzwiebel](https://github.com/molenzwiebel)'s Discord

 # [License](https://github.com/OrangeNote/RuneBook/tree/master/LICENSE)
 RuneBook isn’t endorsed by Riot Games and doesn’t reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
 League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. League of Legends © Riot Games, Inc.